HomemadeToast57/one-hour-platformer/README.md

 # one-hour-game
-Game made with C# and Unity in one hour
+Platformer game made in Unity with C# in one hour.